Piano Quartet (Schumann): Form

-Sostenuto assai – Allegro ma non troppo
+I. Sostenuto assai – Allegro ma non troppo

 The brief introduction of the first movement (Sostenuto assai) resembles a hymn with four- and five-part harmony, all strings using double stoppings to achieve a chordal texture.
 It leads to a more figural and abstract Allegro ma non troppo (mm.
 13f.) that bears resemblance in its tone to Beethoven's "Harp" Quartet and Archduke Trio.
 Three striking chords lead to a held dominant seventh, the right hand of the piano then presenting the first subject:

 The second subject group begins abruptly in the dominant G minor, following a full close in the tonic, producing a "startling, though, temporary disruption of the harmonic rhythm":

 A transient return to the Sostenuto (mm.
 125f.) leads to another Allegro section (mm.
 136f.) in which the themes are developed.
 The coda, marked Più agitato (mm.
 320f.) concludes the movement.

+II.
 Scherzo: Molto vivace – Trio I – Trio II

 Although the scherzo is marked Molto vivace, it is not exuberant in a manner similar to Mendelssohn; a "slightly sinister undercurrent" is said to emerge throughout the movement.
 According to musicologist Basil Smallman, it hints at the "aura of fantasy" found in various parts of Schumann's Kreisleriana, and in his setting of Heinrich Heine's "Es leuchtet meine Liebe".

 The scherzo features a quick staccato figure moving up and down a G minor scale:

 There are two contrasting trios in related keys.
 The first trio arises out of the same impulse as the scherzo's subject:

 The second trio has been described as "thoroughly Schumannesque", featuring a series of sustained, syncopated chords:

+III.
 Andante cantabile

 The Andante cantabile is a lyric song-like movement full of romanticism.
 According to musicologist Karl Böhmer, it is the highlight of the work, featuring one of the most beautiful cello themes of the Romantic period.
 Music writer James Keller has called it one of Schumann's most "sublime" melodies, "perfect in its balance, soulfulness, and apparent simplicity", remarking that it constitutes "one of the magical Schumann moments in which the entire universe seems to hold its breath".
 The main theme unfolds in a "rhapsodic" manner through five variations, interjected with a chorale episode in G♭ major, and concluding with a coda.

 In the coda, a three-note figure is introduced, and subjected to a spiraling series of melodic and harmonic transpositions.
 Daverio counted these final 14 measures among the "most evocative passages in all of Schumann's chamber music", conjuring up a "psychological state in which time and space seem to have been abrogated".
 In an unusual application of a scordatura, the cello tunes the bottom C down to a B♭ so that it can act as a pedal note.
 Smallman called this an "ingenious piece of scoring, but not likely to win much favour with the participating performer".

 This movement inspired Brahms in his Piano Quartet in C minor, where the slow movement is also opened with a cello solo of similar style.